Canada prosecutors say fraud at heart of Huawei CFO Meng's U.S. extradition case

 Over three days of hearings, Meng’s legal team argued that “double criminality” is at the heart of the U.S. extradition request.

-Unlike the defence which encouraged the judge to consider the importance of Canada’s independence and absence of sanctions against Iran, the prosecutors say the judge should think independently of that.
+Unlike the defense which encouraged the judge to consider the importance of Canada’s independence and absence of sanctions against Iran, the prosecutors say the judge should think independently of that.

 “Your job is not to stand up for Canadian sovereignty ... not to look at jurisdictional issues,” Frater said.
 “That tool is a matter for the executive .... you have a role that is described by statute” he added.